LegionTech/demo_angular2/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.6.

+#Prerequisites
+-Install IIS Express
+-First download the API project by: git clone https://github.com/LegionTech/JohnLyingGroup, then run the project on IIS Express on Visual Studio 2022.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.